Leah Haywood

 Leah Jacqueline Cooney, known professionally as Haywood (formerly Leah Haywood), is an Australian record producer, songwriter and singer.

-Born in New Zealand, she grew up in Perth, Western Australia, and recorded a top 40 album, Leah, released in 2001 on Epic Records, which contained her Top 10 single, "We Think It's Love".
-Two more Top 40 hits followed with "Crazy" in 2000 and "Takin' Back What's Mine" in 2001.
-She also performed backing vocals for Celine Dion on "That's the Way It Is", the 1999 hit single from Dion's album All the Way… A Decade of Song.
+Born in New Zealand, she grew up in Perth, Western Australia, and recorded a top-40 album, Leah, released in 2001 on Epic Records, which contained her top-10 single, "We Think It's Love".
+Two more top-40 hits followed with "Crazy" in 2000 and "Takin' Back What's Mine" in 2001.
+She also performed backing vocals for Celine Dion on "That's the Way It Is", the 1999 hit single from Dion's album All the Way...
+A Decade of Song.
 Haywood's song "Summer of Love" was the theme for Channel Ten Australia at the Start of 2002.
 She opened for Ricky Martin on the Australian leg of his International tour.

 Haywood was nominated as Best Female Artist at the Australian Record Industry Association (ARIA) Music Awards of 2001.
 "We Think It's Love" was nominated for Most Performed Australian Work at the 2001 Australian Performing Rights Association (APRA) Awards.
 In 2002, Haywood and husband, Daniel Pringle, relocated to Los Angeles to run Dreamlab, their production and songwriting company.

-Biography
+Career

 Haywood was born in New Zealand, but moved to Perth, Western Australia, at a young age, where she trained on piano and vocals before moving to Sydney by 1999.
 She signed with Epic Records (Australia) to release her debut single, "We Think It's Love", in February 2000, which peaked at number 7 on the ARIA Singles Chart.
 Two more Top 40 hits followed with "Crazy" in August and "Takin' Back What's Mine" in April 2001.
 Her debut album, Leah, followed in July and peaked in the Top 40 on the ARIA Albums Chart.

 In 2002, Haywood moved to Los Angeles, California with her husband, Daniel James, and started Dreamlab, a production and songwriting company managed by Advanced Alternative Media Inc..
 A discography of songs written, co-written and/or produced by Leah Haywood/Dreamlab may be viewed on the AAM website.

 From their Los Angeles studio, Haywood and James, as Dreamlab, co-wrote and co-produced Aly and AJ's debut top 40 single "Rush" and produced eight tracks on the record; which has sold in excess of a million records worldwide.
 They have worked with actors Emmy Rossum and Keanu Reeves on their respective musical endeavours, and had further releases in 2008, including Epic Records rock band, Automatic Loveletter.
 Dreamlab co-wrote half the tracks and produced the entire record for Ryan Cabrera.
 They have printed a limited number of copies of their electronica EP self-titled Dreamlab.
 An LP version was completed by late 2008.